xtalax/FDTD.jl/README.md

 sourceindex = (2, [div(x.N,2), div(y.N,2), div(z.N,2)])
 ```
 The above will apply the source on the `y` (2nd) component of the `E` and `H` fields, at the location defined in `sourceindex[2]`.
-It is also possible to use ranges and colons to apply the source to a region of the domain. to this end thee is a helper function `interior_range` that will return the part of the grid which is outside of the perfectly matched layer.
+It is also possible to use ranges and colons to apply the source to a region of the domain. to this end there is a helper function `interior_range` that will return the part of the grid which is outside of the perfectly matched layer.

 ```
 interior = interior_range(space, nPML) # A function returning the interior of the space